Why more sleep might help your weight loss goals

 Your weight loss pursuits might seem like an difficult grind of exercising more and carefully watching what you eat.

-But a new study suggests that a little more sleep can help, too.
+But a study suggests that a little more sleep can help, too.

-A study published this month In JAMA Internal Medicine found that a group of overweight adults who slept 8.5 hours per night – more than two more hours per night than they usually did – consumed about 270 fewer calories during the day than a group that slept less.
+A study published in JAMA Internal Medicine found that a group of overweight adults who slept 8.5 hours per night – more than two more hours per night than they usually did – consumed about 270 fewer calories during the day than a group that slept less.

 “The findings suggest that improving and maintaining adequate sleep duration could reduce weight and be a viable intervention for obesity prevention and weight loss programs,” the study authors suggested.

 This study, though, isn’t exactly the first one to document that sleep is good for you.